George Van Hoomissen: Judicial career

 In 1973, Van Hoomissen returned to Oregon and was appointed as a judge for Multnomah County.
 From 1973 to 1978 he worked in the Department of Domestic Relations, and from 1978 until leaving the court in 1981 he worked in the General Trial Department.
 In 1980, Van Hoomissen was elected to the Oregon Court of Appeals to replace J. R. Campbell who had resigned to join the Oregon Supreme Court, beginning service in 1981.
 Van Hoomissen won re-election to a second six-year term in 1986, and then resigned from the court on September 30, 1988.

 He resigned to join the Oregon Supreme Court after winning the election to replace Berkeley Lent on May 17, 1988.
 While on the court Van Hoomissen wrote the majority opinion in Portland General Elec.
 Co. v.
 Bureau of Labor and Industries, 317 Or.
-606, 859 P.2d 1143 (1993), the court’s most cited opinion.
+606, 859 P.2d 1143 (1993), the court's most cited opinion.
 In 1996, he wrote the majority opinion overturning voter approved Measure 8 in Oregon State Police Officers' Ass'n v.
 State, 323 Or.
 356, 918 P.2d 765 (1996), holding that the measure violated the United States Constitution’s Contract Clause.
-Van Hoomissen won a second six-year term on the state’s highest court in 1994 and then resigned on December 31, 2000 at the end of that second term after not seeking re-election.
+Van Hoomissen won a second six-year term on the state's highest court in 1994 and then resigned on December 31, 2000, at the end of that second term after not seeking re-election.

 Later life

 Van Hoomissen is a senior judge for the state of Oregon, allowing the Supreme Court Chief Justice to appoint him to any judicial position on a temporary basis.
-He also works as a private mediator and teaches at the Oregon Law Institute.
+He also works as a private mediator and taught at the Oregon Law Institute.
 He previously served as president of the Oregon District Attorneys Association and the Oregon Appellate Judges Association.